SilviaEiden/School_District_Analysis/README.md

 ![Scores_THS_Size](Images/Scores_THS_Size.png)

-If we view the summary of scores by school size, we can quickly see how the school size greatly impacts the school scores.
+If we view the summary of scores by school size, we can quickly see how the school size greatly impacts the school performance.
 Schools smaller than 2,000 students are high performing schools as seen below:

 ![Scores_School_SizeSummary](Images/Scores_School_SizeSummary.png)

 **Scores by school type**

-The school data can also be view by school type, charter and district.
+The school data can also be viewed by school type, charter and district.
 The school type summary below shows that charter schools have higher scores across the board.
-Thomas High School is a Charter school that is a high performing school despite replacing the ninth-grade scores.
+Thomas High School is a charter school and a high performing school despite replacing the ninth-grade scores.

 ![SchoolType_summary](Images/SchoolType_summary.png)

-## Summary of the School District Analysis
+## Summary

-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-In summary,
-Based on the output, we determined that all of the columns we need to use for calculations are integers.
-Therefore, we won't need to change the data types for these columns.
-However, there may be instances in which it's necessary to change the data type.
-If we do nothing, when we sum or take the averages of the reading and math scores, those NaNs will not be considered in the sum or the averages (just as they are not considered in the sum or the averages in an Excel file).
-In this situation, the missing values have no impact.
-Maria would like you to use Pandas to do a more thorough inspection of the datasets than you did when you opened them with Excel.
-Cleaning the data is essential because any missing, malformed, or incorrect data in the rows can jeopardize the analysis.
+In summary, the math and reading grades of 461 students in the 9th grade at Thomas High School are not considered for either the school district summary or the school summary.
+These grades are replaced with NaN which affects the grade representation displayed for Thomas High School on the reading and math scores by grade DataFrames.

+It is important to emphasize that grades with NaNs are not a zero value, they are grades that simply are not considered in the sum or the averages for school performance purposes.
+These 461 students in the 9th grade at Thomas High School are only 1.17% of representation out of the 39,170 total number of students in the district analysis.
+As a result, the scores for Thomas High School were not highly impacted because grades of students in the 10th, 11th and 12th grade were being calculated for Thomas High School instead to uphold state-testing standards.
+On the same token, it is imperative to still consider those 461 students for other analyses, such as calculating the spending budget per student and school size range determination.

-The top five highest-performing schools based on the highest % Overall Passing are charter schools that have a low student population.
-The five lowest-performing schools based on the lowest "% Overall Passing" are district schools that have a high student population.
+Furthermore, using Pandas allows one to do a more thorough inspection of the datasets.
+Based on the output, it is determined the top five highest-performing schools, based on the highest % Overall Passing, are charter schools, which have a low student population.
+The five lowest-performing schools, based on the lowest % Overall Passing, are district schools that have a high student population.
+In general, charter schools have a limit of student admissions, while district schools typically do not have student admission limits.
-As stated earlier, this updated analysis will help the district officials determine how much money should be allocated to each school for the upcoming academic (school) year.

-In summary, the election-audit successfully analyzed the election results for a US congressional voting district in Colorado using Python and Visual Studio Code.
-In general, Python code is easy to write, it can perform complex calculations quickly and can handle large data files.
-Visual Studio Code, or VS Code, allows you to write, edit, save and execute scripts.

-Congressional elections determine who represents your state in Congress and occur every two years.
-These midterm elections occur halfway between presidential elections and use the popular vote to choose winners.

-The election commission can highly benefit from using software like Python and Visual Studio Code to automate the process of reporting results, especially when they must be run every two years.
-The Python script provided in this election-audit analysis can be easily used with a few adjustments for any election across the United States.

-Lastly, Python is a powerful tool that allows programmers access, process, manipulate and store large data files.
-Organizations in many industries can take advantage of it to simplify and automate processes of repetitive calculations to boost efficiency.
+In conclusion, these insights are meant to guide discussion and strategic decisions at the school and district level.
+The updated analysis brings to light critical items for discussion, but most importantly it will assist the school board, the superintendent and stakeholders in making decisions regarding the school budgets and priorities for the upcoming academic year.